MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/server-to-server.md

     ![](media/Server-to-Server-Storage-Replication/SRTestSRTopologyReport.png)

 ## Configure Server to Server Replication using Windows PowerShell
 Now you will configure server-to-server replication using Windows PowerShell.
-You must perform all of the steps below on the nodes directly or from a remote management computer that contains the  Windows Server 2016 Technical Preview RSAT management tools.
+You must perform all of the steps below on the nodes directly or from a remote management computer that contains the Windows Server 2016 RSAT management tools.

 1. Ensure you are using an elevated Powershell console as an administrator.
 2. Configure the server-to-server replication, specifying the source and destination disks, the source and destination logs, the source and destination nodes, and the log size.